 During the second and fourth quarters of 2008, the Company recorded non-cash impairment charges associated with goodwill, intangible assets and other long-lived assets of \$935.3 million and \$429.1 million, respectively, thereby reducing the carrying values of these assets reported in the Consolidated Balance Sheets by \$1,364.4 million.
-These impairments were measured and recognized following the guidance in SFAS No. 142, "Goodwill and Other Intangible Assets," ("SFAS 142") and SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets," ("SFAS 144") which require that the carrying value of these assets be tested for impairment whenever circumstances indicate that impairment may exist, and at least annually for goodwill and indefinite-lived intangibles.
 The combination of second and fourth quarter charges resulted in a full impairment of our goodwill balance as of the end of 2008.